marcov/tech-notes/docs/Linux/programming-interface-notes.md

 The signal disposition is a **per-process** attribute.
 So the action will be the same **for all the threads**.

+>
+> NOTE: Beware of the difference b/w signal masking & signal handing.
+> - A signal can be blocked individually by each thread (sigprocmask())
+> - The way a signal is handled it is the same for all the threads in the group (sigaction()).
+>

+If a signal handler is invoked while a system call or library function call is blocked, then either:
+- the call is automatically restarted after the signal handler returns; or
+- the call fails with the error EINTR.
+Which of these two behaviors occurs depends on the interface and whether or not the signal handler was  estab‐ lished using the SA_RESTART flag (see sigaction(2)).
+The details vary across UNIX systems; below, the details

 ### Signaling Yourself